Night Wakings, Night Terrors, & Nightmares-how to help your child manage all three

 - Give them earlier bedtimes to help them catch up on their sleep cycles

-- Make sure their room is a good temperature
+- Make sure their room is comfortably cool

 - Validate their feelings, but don’t encourage the fear